aerickt/lapwing-for-beginners/src/Chapter-18.md

 ## Proper nouns

-You may be wondering how to write proper nouns with Lapwing theory.
-So far, the drills have not included any proper nouns at all.
-This is because they can sometimes conflict with other words (for example, "mat", "math", "Mat", and "Matt").

-Lapwing uses the number key to help get around this issue.
-Proper nouns are written exactly the same as regular words, with one exception: the first stroke includes the `#` key.
+Proper nouns in Lapwing theory are written exactly the same as regular words, except with the addition of the number key in the first stroke.
+Proper nouns can be multiple words long, but only the first stroke has to contain the number key (see examples below).
+The inclusion of the number key reduces conflicts, such as between "mat" and "Mat".

 #### Examples